leonvogt/failuregem/README.md

 ### Bootstrap

-**Failuregem** has the newest Bootstrap version included but you have still import it to your application.scss To do that you have to rewrite application.css to application.scss
+**Failuregem** has the newest Bootstrap version included but you still have to import it to your application.scss To do that you have to rewrite application.css to application.scss

 ```console